aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-slide/slide-master/_index.md

     }
 ```

-The [MasterSlide](https://reference.aspose.com/slides/nodejs-java/aspose.slides/MasterSlide) interface represents a Slide Master.
+The [MasterSlide](https://reference.aspose.com/slides/nodejs-java/aspose.slides/MasterSlide) class represents a Slide Master.
 The [Masters](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation#getMasters--) property (related to [MasterSlideCollection](https://reference.aspose.com/slides/nodejs-java/aspose.slides/MasterSlideCollection) type) contains a list of all Slide Masters that are defined in the presentation.

 ## **Add Image to Slide Master**